+Note that under this method the number of classes is the same for females and males.
 Once the data has been classified into classes, a table of matings is created and the program proceeds to model selection.
-However, selecting models to test through the interface only works for discrete data.
+However, the option to select model types through the interface only works for discrete data.
 If the data are continuous, the set of models to test depends on the results of the quantitative statistical tests.
 For example, if assortative mating and sexual selection are detected in both sexes, the Double Effect models will also be tested together with Choice, Bias and Competition regardless of whether they are selected or not in the menu.